Learn to do a large amount of reading in a short time.

 - Scanning: Look for specific information in a text by identifying keywords or concepts.
 This is particularly useful when you have specific (research) questions and topics in mind, or when you are reading online resources where the keywords are highlighted.

-Techniques for faster reading can be learnt
+Apply techniques for faster reading

 - Phrase reading/clustering